eelectron/pizza/README.md

       - menu.html 			- all the items of restaurant are shown and cart is displayed
       - orderConfirmation.html  - items will shown before buying it
       - success.html 			- displays the order number
   - models.py 				- contains total 6 models .
-The main models is Product .
-It contains a field name "parentProduct" , which is used handle the case when a product is available in multiple sizes
+The main model is Product .
+It contains a field name "parentProduct" , which is used to handle the case when a product is available in multiple sizes say small pizza, medium pizza, large pizza .
+And "ProductSize" and "Category" are also separate tables .
+Modelling in this way allows it to add more sizes or pizza category in future if required .

   - views.py 					- contains the code for user registration, login, logout, sending menu item, rendering order confirmation, buying , saving or removing cart item from database, sending email to user, checks username availability
  - pizza